-Welcome our monthly meetings are held on mondays at 8pm at the Hailsham Memorial Institute in Western Road.
+Welcome our monthly meetings are held on the first Monday of the month at 8pm in the Grenadier Public House, our new headquarters .
 If you want to help or join the society, please come along.
 Click membership for more details

 This years Bonfire Celebrations will be held on 16th October 2021 at Hailsham Town Centre 7.30pm – Midnight